BRAIN-Lab-AI/ForecastAI-Crypto-Bridging-Blockchain-Trends-Social-Whispers/README.md

 ### Terminologies
 - **Time Series Forecasting:** Predicting future values in sequential data using historical patterns.
 - **Multimodal Features:** Combining diverse inputs such as price data, Google Trends, news statistics, and macroeconomic indicators.
+- **OHLCV:** Acronym for Open, High, Low, Close and Volume for crypto prices.
 - **Technical Indicators:** Engineered features derived from OHLCV data such as RSI, MACD, ATR, and moving averages.
 - **Sequence Model:** A model (LSTM, CNN LSTM, Transformer) that processes temporal windows of data.
 - **Sliding Window:** A technique to convert continuous time series into fixed length sequences for training.